myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-17T04:14:32.988Z
+>
+> As Jack said, the team is working hard to make sure everyone owns this protocol

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-17T02:12:48.205Z
 >
 > Great deal! 👍